 In mining, steel, and outdoor applications, contamination is the primary life-limiting factor.
 Effective sealing strategies include:

-- External labyrinth seals or taconite seals for severe environments (crushers, vibrating screens)
+- External labyrinth seals or taconite seals for severe environments such as crushers and vibrating screens.

 Mounting and Fit